-Position papers are an opportunity for students to do a deep dive into a topic or debate that was introduced in the lecture.
+Position papers are an opportunity for students to do a deep dive into a debate that was introduced in the lecture.
 Accordingly, position papers must include information and details not taken up in class.
-Students may not cite the lecture.
-Students who type up their lecture notes and add some citations should expect to fail the assignment.
-All citations must include page references and failing to do so will lead to a major deduction.
+Students must also cite extensively, using pinpoints.
+Students are expected to canvas both sides of the debate and, ultimately, to position themselves in that debate with a clear thesis statement and argumentation.